akkartik/mu/Readme.md

   $ qemu-system-x86_64 -m 256M -cdrom mu_linux.iso -boot d
   ```

-## What it looks like
+## What SubX looks like

-Here is the above example again:
+Here is the above SubX example again:

   ```sh
   bb/copy-to-ebx  0x2a/imm32  # 42 in hex